Charles J. V. Murphy: Early life and education

-Born in Newton, Massachusetts on October 11, 1904, Charles J.V.
-Murphy, the son of artist James P. Murphy of Nova Scotia, excelled in school and enrolled in Harvard College at the age of 16, though he left after two years to pursue a career in journalism.
+Murphy was born in Newton, Massachusetts, on October 11, 1904, to artist James P. Murphy of Nova Scotia.
+Ne excelled in school and enrolled in Harvard College at the age of 16, though he left after two years to pursue a career in journalism.
 While at Harvard, he worked as a rewriter for the Boston American.

 Career

 In 1925, Murphy moved to New York City to join the staff of the Associated Press.
 He later worked as a night cable editor for the United Press, though he was later fired for fabricating details in an article about the fall of Nanking.
 Though much of the account was fictional, it marked the first time a piece from the United Press had dominated the international press.
 Murphy was subsequently hired by the New York Evening Post, where he wrote about transatlantic flights between Europe and North America.
 He also worked as a reporter at the New York World.

 Murphy earned a living as a freelance journalist between 1930 and 1933.
 During this time, he wrote the book Little America (1930) for explorer Richard Byrd.
 He developed a close friendship with the adventurer, who would later serve as Murphy’s best man at his wedding to Jane Brevoort Walden, with whom he had four children.

 Shortly after the publication of Little America, the reporter accompanied Byrd on a two-year expedition to Antarctica, broadcasting updates from the project for the Columbia Broadcasting Company.
 Murphy proved influential in shaping Byrd’s reputation as an American hero, an image that helped the explorer secure funding for future expeditions.
 He additionally wrote two more books for Byrd: Discovery (1935) and Alone (1938).

 In 1935, Murphy began working for American magazine publisher Henry Luce, with whom he would maintain a decades-long professional relationship, being a frequent contributor for Luce’s magazines Time, Life, and Fortune.
 At Fortune, Murphy specialized in articles about intelligence and defense, serving as Washington bureau chief for the publication.
 He worked as a foreign correspondent in China in 1945 (replacing the former correspondent Theodore White) before accepting a position as a senior editor at Life magazine.

 In May of 1941, Murphy was a passenger on the Egyptian boat Zamzam, which was sunk by the German military.
 He published a detailed account of the attack and subsequent rescue in Life magazine.

 In 1961, Murphy reportedly angered U.S. President John F. Kennedy when he published an article titled "How the Cuban Invasion Failed" that criticized the involvement of the American military in the Bay of Pigs.
 Despite Kennedy's alleged negative reaction (or possibly because of it), the piece earned an Overseas Press Club Award for best foreign reporting.